BMorgan1296/user_rdpmc/README.md

-The user_rdpmc Linux Kernel Module
+The user_rdpmc Linux Kernel Module - Modified by Brad Morgan
 ==================================

 A simple Linux kernel module which, when loaded, allows ring 3 (userspace)